This is how much you'll spend on relocating, and some ways you can make it cheaper!

 When using a removal company, there are many factors that will affect the overall cost, including the distance you are moving, the time of year and the amount of stuff you have.
 Removal firms charge more at weekends and at the end of the month.

-For a rough idea of cost, a survey by Compare My Move found that the avg 3 bed move costs £1,192.67, plus additional charges for packing materials, special care items and access issues.
+For a rough idea of cost, a survey by Compare My Move found that the average cost of moving house in the UK came in at £1,761 plus additional charges for packing materials, special care items and access issues.

 How to save of the cost of moving house

 If you’re stretching your budget to the limit to get your dream home, you’ll want to keep any moving costs to a minimum.
 Luckily there are plenty of ways you can get those bills down.